A brief guide to Purchasing Flying Freehold Property in Jersey

-Thereafter Parslows can advise you on the legal implications of entering into the bank’s security documents, for example what will happen if you do not keep up your mortgage repayments.
+Thereafter, Parslows Jersey can advise you on the legal implications of entering into the bank’s security documents; for example, what will happen if you do not keep up your mortgage repayments.

 Survey and valuation

-Stamp duty is a duty levied by the Treasurer of the States and is applicable to every contract which is passed before the court.
+Stamp duty is a duty levied by the Treasurer of the States when purchasing flying freehold and is applicable to every contract that is passed before the court.
 Stamp duty is payable by the buyer.
 Stamp duty is calculated by reference to the purchase price and is also payable in respect of any mortgages or loans to be secured against the property.